BUTLER PRESERVATION L.C.

 Butler Preservation L.C. is a Charleston, S.C. based company specializing in historic preservation consulting, historic property and general historical research, genealogy and biographical research, and small restoration/renovation projects.
 We strive to help our clients understand, appreciate, and care for their historic buildings, and to enjoy their newer properties to the fullest through renovation.
 We enjoy assisting our clients with historic research of all kinds, from city houses, to rural farmsteads, family history, and local cultural resources.

-Butler Preservation is unique in that the owner and lead consultant, Christina Butler, has a professional background in historic preservation, as well as construction and carpentry- thus melding two disciplines and incorporating material knowledge and repair protocols into historical research.
+Butler Preservation is unique in that the owner and lead consultant, Christina Butler, has a professional background in historic preservation, as well as construction and carpentry- melding two integrally related disciplines and incorporating material knowledge and repair protocols into historical research.
 One of our specialties is building pathology and evolution, including alterations over time and dating features of historic buildings.

 Butler completed a two-year construction technology trade program in 2002, and worked as a builders assistant for Millersburg Custom Homes in northeast Ohio.
 She completed an internship with H.A.
 Dollason restoration in Charleston, SC during her undergraduate years.
 Butler is a licensed specialty residential contractor in the state of South Carolina with experience in bathroom and kitchen renovation, rebuilding historic windows, installing and refinishing floors, repairing plaster and drywall, and general and finish carpentry.